I like to weigh the pros and cons of different living situations based on an individual's need.

 Apartment living is something that many believe everyone should experience, if only once.
 While you don't have some of the luxuries that you'd enjoy in your own home (a yard, for example), most apartments have perks of their own.
 These can include:

 - Free water

 - Free trash services

-- Included Utilities such as a Refrigerator, Washer & Dryer, etc.
+- Included utilities such as a refrigerator, washer and dryer, etc.

 - Quicker transit to work, school, and shopping

 In my own experience, searching the internet for the good and bad sides of living high or lying low brought up many points to consider.
 The following are some of the most common areas of concern that I discovered among the apartment-searching population.
 Give it a read, compare the ups and downs (pun unintended!), and most importantly of all, think months ahead.

 1. The Electric Bill